LLMs Hallucinate Packages. Attackers Are Registering Them.

 In early 2023, researchers at Vulcan Cyber (led by Bar Lanyado) conducted one of the first systematic studies.
 They posed common programming questions to ChatGPT and tracked how often the responses recommended packages that didn’t exist on npm or PyPI.
 Their findings were striking: across hundreds of queries, ChatGPT recommended non-existent packages in a significant minority of responses.
 More concerning, many hallucinated names appeared consistently across separate sessions, making them reliable targets for pre-registration1.

 A larger-scale study published in 2024 by researchers at the University of Texas at San Antonio and others expanded on this work.
 They queried multiple models (GPT-3.5, GPT-4, CodeLlama, and others) with 30,000+ prompts across Python and JavaScript ecosystems.
-Key findings included:

 The Repeatability Problem

-The most dangerous aspect isn’t the raw hallucination rate — it’s the repeatability.
+The most dangerous aspect isn’t the raw hallucination rate but the repeatability.
 When researchers queried the same model with the same question across different sessions, certain hallucinated names appeared with remarkable consistency.
 This means an attacker doesn’t need to guess which names to register.
 They can systematically mine the models and get reliable predictions.

 Some researchers found that certain hallucinated package names appeared in over 75% of repeated queries for the same programming task.
 That’s not noise.
 That’s a pattern stable enough to build an attack campaign around.